 ArcGIS Online hosted services are available through organizational subscriptions to ArcGIS Online.
 An advantage of using ArcGIS Online is that you don't have to install any server software or tune the services.
 The services run in an Esri-administered cloud environment in which the server automatically scales up to meet demand.

-Portal for ArcGIS offers the same tiled map services and feature services as ArcGIS Online.
+ArcGIS Enterprise offers the same tiled map services and feature services as ArcGIS Online.
 The difference is that you install the portal on your own network infrastructure.
 You connect your own ArcGIS Server implementation to the portal to act as the web service hosting engine.

-Although Portal for ArcGIS requires more setup than ArcGIS Online, it is an appropriate choice for organizations that are not connected to the Internet, cannot send their data off-premises, or need full control over the hardware running the portal.
+Although ArcGIS Enterprise requires more setup than ArcGIS Online, it is an appropriate choice for organizations that are not connected to the Internet, cannot send their data off-premises, or need full control over the hardware running the portal.

-Using Portal for ArcGIS, you can allow a broad segment of users to publish feature services and tiled map services, while leaving the administration of more advanced services (such as image services and geoprocessing services) to a narrower group of ArcGIS Server publishers.
+Using ArcGIS Enterprise, you can allow a broad segment of users to publish feature services and tiled map services, while leaving the administration of more advanced services (such as image services and geoprocessing services) to a narrower group of publishers.

 Authoring, sharing, and using services